til-collective/til/architecture/model-view-intent.md

 #### What is MVI?

-MVI - Model View Intent means State View Intention, where Model -> State and Intent -> Intent  ( Note: This is not android intent, it is user intention )
+MVI - Model View Intent means State View Intention, where Model -> State and Intent -> Intention  ( Note: This is not android intent, it is user intention )

 #### State
 Supose we have screen which is loading right now like this: